Butterflies are in trouble and they need our help.

-Working with local people we'll be restoring a nationally rare habitat, chalk grassland, and creating new homes for butterflies and insects by creating over 40 areas of chalk grassland, the habitat they thrive in, in south Croydon and Bromley across nature reserves, road verges, housing estates, parks and more.
-We’ll be using ground-breaking environmental DNA survey technology along the way to find out more about these creatures in order to secure their conservation in the future.
+Working with local people we'll be restoring a nationally rare habitat, chalk grassland, and creating new homes for butterflies and insects across nature reserves, road verges, housing estates, and parks.
+We’ll be using ground-breaking environmental DNA technology to survey find out more about this wildlife in order to secure its future conservation.

 Why do butterflies need our help?

-Many butterflies and insects are in serious trouble and the State of the UK’s Butterflies 2015 report evidenced that 76% of species have declined over the last 40 years.
-Research by Butterfly Conservation, the University of Kent and the Centre for Ecology and Hydrology (CEH) has since found that this decline is worse in urban than rural areas.
+Many butterflies and insects are in serious trouble; The State of the UK’s Butterflies 2015 report evidenced that 76% of species have declined over the last 40 years.
+A Wildlife Trusts 2019 report, Action for Insects, indicates that the abundance of insects in Britain may have fallen by 50% or more since 1970.

-Butterflies are highly sensitive indicators of the health of the environment and play crucial roles in the food chain as well as being pollinators of plants
+Butterflies and other insects are highly sensitive indicators of the health of the environment and play crucial roles in the food chain as well as being pollinators of plants.

 How will Brilliant Butterflies help?

 As well as providing vital homes for butterflies and insects, Brilliant Butterflies will capture vital monitoring data to help make a case for the future protection of the specialist sites, which are located in an increasingly vulnerable part of London’s Green Belt (a protected area of green land around London and the home counties).
 This may include higher levels of protection, better protection from future development, and a better understanding of their role in sustaining London’s insect populations.

 For general enquiries contact email@example.com or call 020 7261 0447 and ask for a member of the Brilliant Butterflies team.